spookyvision/trenchcoat/README.md

 On the bright side, we don't need a separate compilation step as part of our build.
 Because *the compiler also runs in the browser, muahahaha*

 See `main.rs` for more details.
-Currently the web app is animating rather weirdly because the runtime state management is messed up.
+Currently the web app is wildly inefficient (but still plenty fast), and also the editor permanently loses cursor position.
+WIP.

 ```shell
 cargo install --git https://github.com/DioxusLabs/cli # their stable version seems broken atm